 She was in the hospital for almost one month.
 That’s when she got her bipolar diagnosis.
 The doctors said, “Here, she needs to take these pills, and find her a therapist.”
 But they gave me no information at all about what bipolar is, and what was happening to my daughter.

 I searched on “bipolar disorder mental illness”, and NAMI popped up first.

 I’ll never forget what the person who answered NAMI’s Helpline said: “This is not your fault, and this is not your child’s fault.”
 That was the first time someone said that to me.
-Within 24 hours, I had a Parent Match, where a parent is matched with another whose child has a similar diagnosis.
+Within 24 hours, I had a Parent Match (now Family Match), where a parent is matched with another whose child has a similar diagnosis.

 “Whenever you need me, you can always call me.”
 She gave me sites to look at and lists of support groups.
 “Whenever you’re ready, you can come to a group.”